Home University: Bethel University

 Research Project Update

 The Inspire system, which splits and changes the frequency of the laser beam we use in my setup was under maintenance this week so I was unable to perform any measurements.
 During its maintenance, the maintenance expert broke one of the crystals in the Inspire.
 The company, who performs maintenance, does not keep this crystal on hand which means that they will have to order it.
 Unfortunately, this means that we cannot use the visible beam output from the Inspire which we had been intending to use as a pump.
-Instead, we will use the IR beam from the Inspire for both the pump and the probe.
-Next week, we will add a beam splitter and refocus the lenses and mirrors.
-Then, al last, we will be able to start taking data.
+Instead, we will use a UV beam for the probe.
+Next week, we will add a few mirrors and refocus the lenses and mirrors.
+Then, at last, we will be able to start taking data.

 I decided to work on the program I was writing for the other researcher and finished coding and confirming that it contained all of the capabilities it would need for his research.
 The setups here usually use one delay stage (a delay stage is used to change how long it takes the pulse from a laser to reach its target).
 This researcher would like to use two delay stages.
 This method would allow him to scan multiple waveforms.